ergebnis/.github/profile/README.md

 Do you like what you see?

-Consider [sponsoring @localheinz](https://github.com/sponsors/localheinz), who maintains these fine packages!
+[Sponsor @localheinz](https://github.com/sponsors/localheinz), who maintains these fine packages!